 Some of our customers prefer to avoid investment in ethically controversial areas such as tobacco, gambling, pornography, weapons, and animal testing.
-To give our customers the choice, Scottish Widows offers two options: the Scottish Widows Environmental Fund and the Scottish Widows Ethical Fund.
+To give our customers the choice, Scottish Widows offers three options: the Scottish Widows Environmental Fund, the Scottish Widows Ethical Fund and the Scottish Widows Threadneedle UK Social Bond Fund.
 You can find out more through the funds’ factsheets, available on our fund prices page.

 To give us your view on which ethical issues you are most concerned about complete our survey.

 Separate from our ethical funds, all Scottish Widows funds seek to exclude investment in cluster munitions and landmines companies.
 These activities are illegal in the UK and banned by international conventions to which the UK government is a signatory.
 More information is available below.

 Cluster munitions and landmines exclusions

 Doing business responsibly in Lloyds Banking Group means managing risk effectively.
 We must make the right decisions and do the right things for our customers, our shareholders and our colleagues.

 The Group has no appetite for activities prohibited by international conventions supported by the UK Government (e.g. the Oslo Convention on Cluster Munitions or the Ottawa Treaty on Anti-Personnel Landmines).
 The Group will not support businesses involved in such weapons.

 This absence of appetite also applies to the funds managed on behalf of our customers Group's own investment assets and to those managed on behalf of clients where the Group determine the fund investment policies.
 As many of our funds are managed on our behalf by Aberdeen Asset Management, a link to their stated policy can be found here.